The-Codex-Crew/Smart-Product-Insight-Recommendation-System/README.md

 - Filtered product recommendations
 - Related product suggestions
+- Search-based product discovery
 - Paginated product browsing
-- Card-based product display
+- Product cards with images, prices, ratings, discounts, and links
+- Sidebar filters and category statistics
+- Hero summary and metric cards
-- Price distribution graph
+- Interactive price distribution graph
-- Sidebar insights

 ---

 ## Limitations

-- Rule-based recommendation (no ML)
-- Static dataset (no real-time updates)
-- Some images may not load due to external sources
-- Future Improvements
-- Search functionality
-- Wishlist and cart system
-- User authentication
-- Real-time API integration
-- Machine learning-based recommendationsinsights
+- The recommendation system is rule-based and does not use machine learning.
+- The dataset is static and does not update prices, stock, or reviews in real time.
+- Some external product image links may fail if the source blocks or removes them.
+- The app does not currently include user accounts, cart, wishlist, or purchase tracking.

 ---

+## Future Improvements

+- Add global product search across all categories
+- Add brand, subcategory, and discount filters
+- Add wishlist and cart functionality
+- Add user authentication
+- Integrate a real-time product API
+- Add machine learning-based recommendations
+- Add product comparison features
+- Add export or save options for recommended products

 ## Conclusion

-This project demonstrates how data preprocessing, filtering logic, and visualization can be combined to build an interactive and user-friendly shopping application.
-It showcases practical skills in Python, data handling, and web app development.
+This project demonstrates how data preprocessing, filtering logic, visualization, and custom UI design can be combined to build a practical shopping recommendation app.
+It showcases skills in Python programming, data cleaning, rule-based recommendation design, Streamlit development, and interactive data visualization.